 Bedroom.
 Any room located in a dwelling unit or accessory dwelling unit that can be used for sleeping purposes designed to provide privacy for the occupant.
-Due to the layout of the floor plan, rooms designated as dens, lofts, studios, game rooms, home offices, libraries, craft rooms, or other similar habitable spaces, may be considered a bedroom.
+Due to the layout of the floor plan, rooms designated as dens, lofts, studios, game rooms, home offices, libraries, craft rooms, or other similar habitable spaces, may be considered a bedroom unless the adjacent areas are separated by an unframed opening which is at least five (5)' wide or where the shared/common is at least fifty percent (50%) open and unobstructed to the adjacent room, whichever is greater.
 The decision-making body for the proposed use shall determine how many bedrooms are in a dwelling unit.